WildernessLabs/VSCode_Meadow_Extension/README.md

 3. Any attached devices should appear in the _Run and Debug_ list
 4. Choose _Run -> Start Debugging_ (short-cut: `F5`) (Your code will automagically be built first).
 5. If you have move than 1 Meadow device attached, you will be prompted to pick a serial port/device to deploy to.
 If you have only have 1 Meadow device attached it will use that automagically.
-6. Watch the output in the _Termainal_  and _Debug Console_ tabs, as your app is deployed!
+6. Watch the output in the _Terminal_ and _Debug Console_ tabs, as your app is deployed!
 7. You will be able to set breakpoints and debug your Meadow App.

 ### .NET Version